 Land registry documents

-The first step to finding out who is responsible for the maintenance of a fence would be to check the deed.
-You can buy it from HM Land registry website.
+The first step to finding out who is responsible for the maintenance of a fence would be to check your deed.
+You can buy it from HM Land Registry website.
 For £3 you can order a copy of the title register or title plan.
 With these documents, it should be clear which fence you are responsible for based on property lines.

 T-mark and H-mark, what do they mean?

-T-mark and H -mark even though they sound very technical, they just help to determine the ownership of the fence on the title plan.
-Wherever the top bar of the letter faces that side of the fence belongs to the property the letter is placed on.
-Accordingly, think about the letter H as two T’s joined together.
-A mirror image.
-That means that both you and the adjoining property owner are responsible for the said fence.
+T-mark and H-mark are indicators of fence ownership on a title plan.
+The property owner whose land the letter is facing owns that section of the fence.
+Hence, think about the letter H as two T’s joined together–a mirror image.
+This means that both you and your adjoining neighbour are responsible for maintaining the said fence.

 What is my fence responsibility?